 DNS Leak Testing

-We not only performed a speed test, but we also tested for DNS leaks.
+We not only performed a speed test, but also a DNS leak test to check for DNS leaks too.

-In testing ExpressVPN for ‘DNS Leaks', we found that there were no such leaks.
+In testing ExpressVPN for ‘DNS Leaks', we found that there were no such DNS leaks from ExpressVPN.

-Using the three most popular DNS leak testing services, DNSLeakTest.com, DNSLeak.com and IPX.ac the results were unanimous, ExpressVPN does not leak.
+Using the three most popular DNS leak testing sites, DNSLeakTest.com, DNSLeak.com and IPX.ac the results were unanimous, ExpressVPN does not leak.

 DNS leaks are a serious issue because although it doesn't allow anyone to discover what you've been doing at a particular site, it would allow someone (usually your ISP) to record the websites you visit.